 Back in 2016, a New York high-school student casually shared his senior yearbook photos on Twitter.
-The images quickly went viral as fans admired the teen’s incredible makeup skills and popping highlight.
-The kid in the photo was James Charles, YouTube’s now megafamous makeup artist and vlogger.
+The images quickly went viral as fans admired his incredible makeup skills and popping highlight.
+The teenager in the photo was James Charles, YouTube’s now-megafamous makeup artist and vlogger.
 His early years of internet fame led him to become the first male CoverGirl model and garnered him an appearance on The Ellen DeGeneres Show.
 Today, Charles has 25.7 million subscribers on YouTube, 27.3 million Instagram followers, and 36 million followers on TikTok.
 Most of his content is makeup-focused; he shares his favorite products and films extravagant tutorials, beginning each video with his catchphrase, “Hey, sisters.”
 It’s all seemingly innocuous stuff — he’s even BFFs with TikTok’s wholesome D’Amelio sisters.
 But his journey to internet superstardom has been far from innocent: The 21-year-old has faced an extraordinary amount of controversy over the past five years.

 Charles’s first taste of a backlash started after he posted racist tweets about Africa and the Ebola virus.
 Charles quickly deleted the tweets and issued an apology.
 CoverGirl also spoke out, stating that it did not support Charles’s comments, yet the makeup brand didn’t sever its ties with him.

 Charles found himself in more drama after he tweeted that the movie It was “awful.”
 This comment caused a frenzy of backlash, and a stubborn Charles refused to back down against the hate.